-Each bonebed is separated by an average of 20 cm of finely stratified arroyo fill (fig. 4-33).
+Each bonebed is separated by an average of 20 cm of finely stratified arroyo fill (fig. 4-34).
 The bonebeds do intermingle where sedimentation had not completely buried the bones of the earlier event, especially along the east and north bonebed margins between the lower and middle bonebeds and the west bonebed margin between the middle and upper bonebeds.
-Bonebed diagenesis includes gray redoximorphic zones (2C11,b, 2C12,b, and 2C13,b) immediately below the bonebeds (2C12,b, 2C22,b, and 2C32,b).
-These gray iron oxide depletion areas occurred as organic matter from bison remains were decomposed by soil microorganisms under anaerobic conditions.
-Bison remains decomposed by microorganisms represent those left in contact with the soil and not taken by bison hunters.
-The redoximorphic depletion areas probably formed weeks to months after each kill occurred (Daniels and Buol, 1992; Obenhuber and Lowrance, 1991; Dobos et al., 1990; Vepraskas and Wilding, 1983; Vepraskas and Bouma, 1976).
+Bonebed diagenesis includes gray redoximorphic zones (2C11b, 2C12b, and 2C13b) immediately below the bonebeds (2C12b, 2C22b, and 2C32b).
+These gray iron oxide depletion zones formed as organic matter from bison remains was decomposed by soil microorganisms under anaerobic conditions.
+Bison remains decomposed by micro-organisms represent those left in contact with the soil and not taken by bison hunters.
+The redoximorphic depletion areas probably formed weeks to months after each kill occurred (see Daniels and Buol, 1992; Obenhuber and Lowrance, 1991; Dobos et al., 1990; Vepraskas and Wilding, 1983; Vepraskas and Bouma, 1976).

-Several key observations were made during the excavations that aided in the segregation of skeletons into their respective stratigraphic levels and which provide rough estimates of time between kill events.
-The first and most obvious, was the articulated condition of the skeletons such that intermingled extremities from different animals within the same bonebed could be sorted out by following an articulated element toward other body parts.
+Several key observations were made during the excavations that aided in the segregation of skeletons into their respective stratigraphic levels and provide rough estimates of time between kill events.
+The first and most obvious was the articulated condition of the skeletons such that intermingled extremities from different animals within the same bonebed could be sorted out by following an articulated element toward other body parts.
 Even when bonebeds were adjacent and overlapped, individual bison remains could be attributed to one of the three distinct bonebeds.
-If for example, the leg was from a lower kill episode, then the leg would eventually dip, allowing vertical separation from the upper level carcasses.
+If, for example, the leg was from a lower kill episode, then the leg would eventually dip, allowing vertical separation from the upper-level carcasses.
 This was most visible along the western edge of the site along the steep arroyo wall in the overlap of middle and upper kill skeletons.
 A second zone of overlap, this time between the lowest and middle kill skeletons, was identified near the north and east edge of the bonebeds.